mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_deduction.md

 Deduction is a process of reasoning in which a conclusion follows necessarily from the premises presented, so that the conclusion cannot be false if the premises are true.

-Rhetological fallacies are errors and forms of manipulations of rhetoric and logical thinking.
+Rhetological fallacies, on the other hand, are errors and forms of manipulations of rhetoric and logical thinking.

 ## **Anectodal Evidence** ##
 ![image-left](http://i.imgur.com/jNJ3QmZ.png){: .align-left}